Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Anti-steering protections

-Many states have anti-steering rules.
-In plain language, anti-steering laws are meant to stop unfair pressure tactics that push consumers into specific repair shops.
+Many states have anti-steering rules meant to stop unfair pressure tactics that push consumers toward specific repair shops.
+State rules vary in wording and enforcement.

-• Ask for all guidance in writing.
+• Get all guidance in writing

-• Keep copies of claim messages and emails.
+• Keep copies of claim messages and emails

-• Document any statement that sounds like a requirement.
+• Document any statement that sounds like a requirement

 DRP vs Independent Body Shop: When to Use Each Option